gaelledrmn/Applied-Macro-project/README.md

 # The impact of EU ETS market on employment in France
 _Clémence BRIODEAU, Lucie CARLIER and Gaëlle DORMION_

--Applied macroeconomic modelling: Policies, the business cycle, and the green transition_
+_Applied macroeconomic modelling: Policies, the business cycle, and the green transition_

 ## Code description: